letyang23/User-level-thread-library/REPORT.md

 Our implementation provides several key thread operations.
 The `uthread_yield` function allows a thread to voluntarily yield the CPU to another thread.
-If the currently running thread isn't finished, it's state is switched back to ready and it is placed back into the ready queue.
+If the currently running thread isn't finished, it's state is switched back to ready, and it is placed back into the ready queue.
 The `uthread_exit` function allows a thread to indicate it has finished executing, updating its state to exited and yielding the CPU to another thread.